openela/openela-documentation/openela8/topics/certmanage-other-tools.md

 SPDX-FileCopyrightText: 2023,2024 Oracle and/or its affiliates.
 SPDX-License-Identifier: CC-BY-SA-4.0
 -->
-# Setting Up TLS/SSL with Other Tools
+# Setting Up TLS/SSL With Other Tools

 ## GnuTLS